sparkflows/sparkflows-docs/docs/web-app/running-analytics-app.rst

 - Browse files you want to upload to databricks.

+- Maximum file size allowed to upload is 1GB.

 - Add destination path of dbfs where you want to upload choose file.

 - If added path is not there in dbfs then it will first create the folder in dbfs and then upload the file.
 If no path is added it will store inside ``FileStore`` folder